 Escape to nature

-While it’s true that the much of the current evidence for nature walking is correlational rather than causational, initial empirical findings seem to support the benefits purported by our own inner wisdom.
+While it’s true that much of the current evidence for nature walking is correlational rather than causational, initial empirical findings seem to support the benefits revealed by our own inner wisdom.

-Since leaving smog heavy streets behind, I now live within easy access to nature, and my non-negotiable routine involves a daily walk in the wild.
+Since leaving smog-heavy streets of Beijing behind, I now have easy access to nature, and my non-negotiable routine involves a daily walk in the wild.

 I encourage you to follow suit.